 - Place flour, oats, coconut, cranberries, sunflower seeds in a large bowl.

 - Melt the butter and honey together in a saucepan until just melted.

-- Combine baking soda and hot water together and add to butter mixture.
+- Combine baking soda and warm water to dissolve and add to butter/honey mixture.

 - Immediately add the butter mixture to the flour mixture (as baking soda starts to work as soon as it mixes with the honey) and mix well until well combined.